dragonfruitnetwork/onionfruit-geoip/README.md

 [![DragonFruit Discord](https://img.shields.io/discord/482528405292843018?label=Discord&style=popout)](https://discord.gg/VA26u5Z)

 ### Overview

+> [!WARNING]
+> This system is no longer in use, all databases are now generated and served by [onionfruit-web](https://github.com/dragonfruitnetwork/onionfruit-web)

 This is a project that aims to provide timed releases/updates to the databases OnionFruit™ Connect (Client) uses to provide country-related information.
 The assets are then published publicly for anyone to use.